-Christian Tomas is Business Analyst E-Commerce and tells us in an interview why he dared to take the leap from a retail company to consulting and what his start at valantic was like.
+Christian Tomas is Business Analyst E-Commerce and tells us in an interview why he he thinks it was worthwhile to take the leap from a retail to a consulting company and what his start at valantic was like.

 Before your change to valantic, you held an internal role at a retail company.
 We would like to know what were your first impressions of valantic?

 Something I noticed on the very first day was that at valantic, everybody is grateful when new people join the team, especially people who bring a fresh view of things.
 New team members are regarded as a win.
 My colleagues appreciate my input, and I think that’s great.
 I was received here with open arms and I work in a very good, collegial atmosphere.

 The concern here is not for individuals to raise their own profiles and use their elbows; instead, the focus is truly on the team.
 Furthermore, nobody can hide; for helping shape what’s going on isn’t a request, but a requirement.
 And the interaction also works across various locations at home and abroad.
 Of course this requires discipline of everybody, but I was very surprised how well this can work.

 Something else I’ve noticed: we work in smaller, powerful project teams and our consulting is extremely solution-oriented.
 That’s why decisions are not debated endlessly, they’re made quickly.
 One the one hand, this is due to valantic’s lean structure; on the other hand to the fact that we as the project team don’t have time to linger over decisions.
 This way, we make rapid progress and I really like this.